Search

 Global bond markets tumbled Monday as oil surged past $115 a barrel amid escalating U.S.–Israel–Iran conflict, stoking inflation fears and pushing back anticipated Federal Reserve rate cuts.

-By Yoruk Bahceli and Ankur Banerjee
+By Yoruk Bahceli, Ankur Banerjee and Gertrude Chavez-Dreyfuss

 The U.S.-Israeli war with Iran is keeping the Strait of Hormuz, through which roughly one-fifth of the world's oil and liquefied natural gas typically passes, virtually shut.

-Iran naming Mojtaba Khamenei to succeed his father Ali Khamenei as supreme leader, also pressured prices, signaling that hardliners remain firmly in charge.
+Iran naming Mojtaba Khamenei to succeed his father Ali Khamenei as supreme leader also pressured prices, signaling that hardliners remain firmly in charge.

 The spectre of rising inflation and the possibility of central banks needing to keep rates higher for longer or even hiking them has meant the safe-haven allure of bonds is being overlooked in the conflict.